Stephan Roll: Between Cuvântul Liber and Reporter

 Around 1936, a card-carrying member of the PCdR, Dinu involved himself in rallies supporting jailed communists Iorgu Iordan and Petre Constantinescu-Iași.
 He was also a contributor to N. D. Cocea's Era Nouă, a PCdR-backed review, introducing the public to revolutionary works by Geo Milev.
 He later joined Cocea's Reporter magazine, where he contributed the film column, written from a Marxist and anti-consumerist perspective.
-In 1936, he and Paraschivescu were guest editors at Korunk, the Hungaro–Romanian Marxist review, publishing therein his essay on "The Formation of Romanian Intellectuals", and contributions by Tudor Arghezi, Belu Zilber, Ghiță Ionescu, Stoian Gh.
+In 1936, he and Paraschivescu were guest editors at Korunk, the Hungaro–Romanian Marxist review founded by László Dienes, publishing therein his essay on "The Formation of Romanian Intellectuals", and contributions by Tudor Arghezi, Belu Zilber, Ghiță Ionescu, Stoian Gh.
 Tudor, and Alexandru Sahia.

 In 1937, he participated in the campaign for free speech mounted by Zaharia Stancu's Azi newspaper, defending the avant-garde's Bogza and H. Bonciu against accusations from the nationalist far-right.
 Also that year, he founded the satirical review Pinguinul, described by Siguranța as a "camouflaged communist organ".
 Publishing art by Perahim and Brauner, and texts by Bogza, it was forcefully closed down after putting our four issues.
 For a while, Roll entertained the idea of relaunching it under the name Pitpalacul.

 From 1938 to 1940, Roll edited Stancu's Lumea Românească newspaper, where he continued to press for antifascism, alongside Bogza, George Macovescu, Petru Manoliu, and various others.
 Although connected with the PCdR and accepting its instructions, it was more closely aligned with the Radical Peasants' Party.
 During its brief existence, it published Bogza's counterattack on the traditionalists such as Stelian Popescu, exposing pornographic traits in their own press.
 Roll carried on with his attack on Surrealism and automatism: having already hosted Soviet attacks on psychoanalysis at Cuvântul Liber, he wrote a critical obituary for Sigmund Freud in Azi (October 1939).
 It denounced Freudism as the "opium of the people", a distraction from "revolutionary ardor".